kieronk/pinterest-datapipeline/README.md

 - 'Geo' data.
 This is geolocation data about the Pin that has been created.
 Such as the country or latitude and longitude in which the pin was created.
 - 'User' data.
 This is data about the user who posted the Pin, such as their user name, and the name associated with the user account.

-The 3 datasets can used in 2 different process with the files contained in this repo:
+The 3 datasets are used in the 2 different process enabled by the files contained in this repo:
-- Batch processing and data transformation using Kafka
+- Batch processing and data transformation using Kafka.
-- Streaming using AWS Kinesis
+- Streaming using AWS Kinesis.

 ## File structure

 ### Batch Processing

 user_posting_emulation.py
-This python file connects to an AWS RDS database, selects the data from the database for the 3 different datasets mentioned above, and sends them to Kafka via an API that was created in AWS API Gateway.
+This python file connects to an AWS RDS database, selects the data from the database for the 3 different datasets mentioned above, and sends them to Kafka via a Kafa REST Proxy that was created in AWS API Gateway.
 The data is stored in topics in an S3 bucket.

 pinterest_dataCleaning_DAG_job
 This takes the 3 differents datasets stored in the S3 bucket and performs transformations ensuring they are clean and formatted correctly.